isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-what-do-flea-larvae-look-like.markdown

 Related:
 [How to Tell If You Have Fleas](https://pestpolicy.com/how-to-tell-if-you-have-fleas/)
 ## Conclusion
-What do flea larvae look like?�Many people tend to look out for adult [fleas or the easily recognizable flea eggs](https://pestpolicy.com/flea-eggs-vs-dandruff/) when they are concerned that they may have an infestation of these irritating parasites.
+What do flea larvae look like?
+Many people tend to look out for adult [fleas or the easily recognizable flea eggs](https://pestpolicy.com/flea-eggs-vs-dandruff/) when they are concerned that they may have an infestation of these irritating parasites.
 However, one of the most
 [common things that you may see are the flea](https://pestpolicy.com/where-do-fleas-hide/) larvae, and being able to recognize these will significantly assist you in your battle against the bugs.